MISSION OF HOCKING COUNTY CHILDREN’S CHORUS

 The Hocking County Children’s Chorus (HCCC) is a community based, non-profit organization that was founded in 1979.
 The mission of the chorus is to provide the children of Hocking County a culturally diverse musical experience, and an opportunity to explore and develop their own talents in music, performance, and theater.

-A United Way Agency, the HCCC is open to all children of Hocking County in grades two through eight.
-This includes children in public schools, private schools, and those who are homeschooled.
+A United Way Agency, the HCCC is open to all children of Hocking County in grades two through twelve.
+This includes children in public schools, private schools, digital academy, and those who are home schooled.
 The chorus is open to children of all abilities.